AIS shopCareers

 Patrick Norton | Adelaide University

-Efficiencies in physical talent Identification among Australian youth
+Efficiencies in physical talent identification among Australian youth

-Masahiro Hagiwara | Japan Institute of Sport Sciences, Japan High Performance Sport Center
+Dr Masahiro Hagiwara | Japan Institute of Sport Sciences, Japan High Performance Sport Center

-Physical development trajectories and elite success in Japanese local talent identification and development program
+Physical Development trajectories and elite success in Japanese local talent identification and development program

 Mohd Zaid Mohd Ghazali | Centre for Talent Identification and Development, National Sport Institute of Malaysia